phalcon-orphanage/docs/en/request-events.md

 Authorization: <type> <credentials>
 ```

 where `<type>` is an authentication type.
 A common type is `Basic`.
 Additional authentication types are described in [IANA registry of Authentication schemes][iana] and [Authentication for AWS servers (AWS4-HMAC-SHA256)][aws-auth].
-In 99.99% use cases the authentication type is:
+In most use cases the authentication type is:
 * `AWS4-HMAC-SHA256`
 * `Basic`
 * `Bearer`